ARMAND PART II

 Even his eyes smiled now, “Take me home with you Samantha, I promise I’ll be good.”

 She shook her head, “Oh Armand, I don’t live alone.
-You can’t go there!”.
+We can’t go there!”

 “This is not a game Armand.”

 At that, he frowned and pouted again.